bait-lang/setup-bait/README.md

 # Setup Bait
 GitHub Action to setup Bait for use in workflows.

 ## Usage
 ```yaml
 - uses: tiabeast/setup-bait@main
 ```

+## Outputs
+The action has the following output variables:
+- `version`: Version of Bait that was installed

 ## License
 This repository is licensed under the Mozilla Public License (`MPL-2.0`).